 "Beautiful and brown, but born to be a blossom in the dust"

---- Mascarenhas.
+Mascarenhas.

 This sums up the sad but common fate of a child born in India today.
-Of 230 million children below the age of 6 years, forty per cent are doomed to die before their fifteenth birthday.
+Of 230 million children below the age of 6 years, forty percent are coomed to die early.